Event Details

 Topics for Discussion:

-- Discuss the application of qualitative methods for developing clinical constructs from experiences in psychiatry and rare diseases.
+Discuss the application of qualitative methods to develop clinical constructs from experiences in psychiatry and rare diseases.

-- Outline proper methods and outreach for defining the population of interest.
+Outline proper methods and outreach to define the population of interest.

 David Reasner, Ph.D., Director, Division of Clinical Outcome Assessment, Center for Drug Evaluation and Research, U.S. Food and Drug Administration (FDA)